eXept Software AG Logo

 allocate some memory usable for data;

-the memory safe from being finalized by the garbage collector.
+the memory is safe from being finalized by the garbage collector.

 Return a corresponding ExternalBytes object or raise MallocFailure (if malloc fails).